teassy000/vulkage/README.md

 # vulkage

-Following niagara stream from Arseny Kapoukine, but I got a AMD card :( which has pooooor vulkan mesh shader supportness.
+Following niagara stream from Arseny Kapoukine

+And finally!
+It finished!